Dr. Johanna Budwig’s Diet & Protocol

 Answer:

-Stevioside, derived from the plant Stevia rebaudiana, apparently has been used in Japan, Paraguay, and a few other countries as a low-calorie sweetener for a long time.
-It is about 300 times as sweet as sucrose.
-To my knowledge, Stevia is a simple non-toxic herb and therefore falls within the Budwig guidelines. (credits: Healing Cancer Naturally)
+Stevioside, derived from the plant Stevia rebaudiana, has been used in Japan, Paraguay, and Brasil as a low-calorie non-cariogenic sweetener for decades.
+It is up to 450 times sweeter than sucrose.
+Stevia is a simple non-toxic herb and therefore falls within the Budwig guidelines — most certainly if instad of the extract, you actually use the unprocessed leaves of the plant itself.[4] (credits: Healing Cancer Naturally)

 Question 79: Where I live it's often cloudy and winter is fast approaching.
 We rarely see any sun at this time of year.
 Is there any way to compensate for a lack of sun exposure when following the Budwig protocol?